Misleading

 Misinformation must be eliminated

 The study we conducted has important lessons for institutions and public figures.
-Politicians, in particular, should take the lead to curb misinformation as their false statements are amplified quickly by the public.
+Politicians, in particular, should take the lead to curb misinformation as the public is quick to repeat their false statements.

 Both mainstream and social media play a role in reducing the spread of misinformation.
 Mainstream media, which is increasingly relied upon by Australians for their news, can provide accurate information and counter misinformation via online stories.
 Digital platforms are also able to curb algorithmic spreading and remove harmful content that can cause real harm.

 The study provides evidence that audiences’ consumption patterns of news have changed over time.
-It is not clear if this is due either to news avoidance, or algorithmic changes.
+It is not clear if this is due either to a change in algorithmic promotions or a shift away from news.
 It is clear, however, that online audiences are more interested in celebrity, arts and lifestyle news than politics.
 This has led media outlets to focus on posting stories that entertain, rather than inform, from 2016 until 2024.
 This shift could make it difficult to combat misinformation by providing hard news facts.

 The study concludes that, although fact-checking is valuable, it’s not the answer to all problems.
 Fighting misinformation requires an integrated approach that includes counter-messaging from trusted civic leaders, campaigns to improve media literacy and digital literacy, and public restraint when sharing unverified content.